quicwg/base-drafts/draft-ietf-quic-transport.md

 Packets containing only ACK frames are not congestion controlled, so there are limits on how frequently they can be sent.
-An endpoint MUST NOT send more than one packet containing only an ACK frame per received ACK-eliciting packet (one containing frames other than ACK and/or PADDING).
+An endpoint MUST NOT send more than one ACK-frame-only packet in response to receiving an ACK-eliciting packet (one containing frames other than ACK and/or PADDING).
 An endpoint MUST NOT send a packet containing only an ACK frame in response to a non-ACK-eliciting packet (one containing only ACK and/or PADDING frames), even if there are